 Office of the President

-In addition to her tenure at Boston College, Armstrong has worked in institutional research and enrollment management at Bates College, Tufts University and the University of Massachusetts system.
-A graduate of Bates College, she holds a master’s degree in English from the University of Virginia and a Ph.D in higher education administration from Boston College.
-She also earned an executive leadership certificate in management from Massachusetts Institute of Technology.
+A graduate of Bates College in 1986, Dr. Armstrong earned a master’s degree in English from the University of Virginia in 1987, and a Ph.D in higher education administration from Boston College in 1996.
+She also earned an Executive Leadership Certificate in Management from Massachusetts Institute of Technology in 2018.

 Prior to beginning her tenure as Salve Regina University’s eighth president in July 2019, Dr. Armstrong served the Boston College community in a variety of positions, including as vice president for planning and assessment (2012-2019), associate vice president (2006-2012), and as founding director of the institutional research department (2004-2006).

 Before joining the BC administration, she served as associate vice chancellor for enrollment management at the University of Massachusetts Boston (2002-2004), and as director of institutional research and enrollment services for the UMass system office and the Massachusetts Board of Higher Education.
 She also has worked as a research analyst at Tufts University and as an assistant dean of admissions at Bates College.
 Her first position was as an account executive at an investor relations firm.

 Dr. Armstrong is the eldest of four daughters and grew up on the south shore of Massachusetts.
 Next to the family’s Catholic faith and devotion to service, the most important value in their household was education, a commitment that inspired Dr. Armstrong to pursue her career in the field.
 She is married to Brian Griffin, an attorney, and they have two sons, David and Jake.